 Government organisations active in the sectors listed above are also automatically covered by the NIS 2 directive.

 The minister can designate micro or small companies.
 For example, if your services are of vital importance to the Dutch economy or society.
 If this is the case, you will be informed.

 Which obligations does the NIS2 directive impose?

-- Duty of care – Companies must carry out a risk assessment themselves.
-Based on this risk assessment they should take measures to guarantee their provision of services as much as possible and protect their information.
+- Duty of care – You must carry out a risk assessment.
+Based on this risk assessment you should take measures to guarantee continuation of services as much as possible and protect the information used.

-- Duty to report – Companies have to report incidents to the supervising authority within 24 hours.
+- Duty to report – You have to report incidents to the supervising authority within 24 hours.
 It concerns incidents that (can) significantly disrupt the provision of the essential services.
 Does it concern of a cyber incident?
-Then this should also be reported to the Cyber Security Incident Response Team (CSIRT).
-The CSIRT can offer help and support.
-Whether an incident is subject to the duty to report depend on several factors.
+Then this must also be reported to the Cyber Security Incident Response Team (CSIRT).
+Whether an incident is subject to the duty to report depends on several factors.
 For example, the number of people affected by the disruption, the duration of the disruption, and the potential financial losses.

 - Supervision – Organisations covered by the NIS2 directive will be under supervision.
 The supervisory body will look at compliance with the obligations of the directive, such as the duty of care and the duty to report.
 It is currently being worked out which sectors will fall under which supervisory body.

 Before the national legislation is ready, organisations can prepare for their duty of care.
 They can do so by taking measures to improve safety and resilience of their processes and services.
-The National Cyber Security Centre (NCSC) offers a guide to Cyber Security Measures (pdf) and the Digital Trust Center has listed a number of measures to help organisations protect themselves against the risks of and damage by cyber attacks.
-Organisations can also:
+Check the National Cyber Security Centre's (NCSC) guide to Cyber Security Measures (pdf) and do their Basic Cyber Resilience scan (in Dutch).
+The Digital Trust Center has listed a number of measures to help organisations protect themselves against the risks of and damage by cyber attacks.